 Fidelity UK ISA / SIPP Fees and Costs

 Fidelity’s Investment platform charges are currently some of the lowest out there.
 The fee most people will pay is 0.35%, which is lower than Hargreaves Lansdown which charges 0.45%.

-Vanguard also offers some of the lowest platform fees at 0.15% but they limit your investment choices to Vanguard funds only, which some may find limiting.
+Vanguard also offers some of the lowest platform fees at 0.15% but they limit your investment choices to Vanguard funds only, not individual companies, which some may find limiting.

 |Investments Total Value||Annual Charge|